RajalNaqvi/Apex-ETL/README.md

 ## Support and Feedback

 If you encounter any issues or have suggestions for improving AppX, please don't hesitate to open an issue in the GitHub repository.
 We greatly appreciate your feedback and are dedicated to enhancing the application based on user input.
-You can read the proper way to report isses in the [Security Section](SECURITY.md).
+You can read the proper way to report issues in the [Security Section](SECURITY.md).

 ## License